SpECTRE Documentation Coverage Report

 146 : /*!

-147 : * \brief The number of grid points in each dimension of the grid.
+147 : * \brief The total number of grid points in all dimensions.

 154 : */